- 6 Night Cruises

 Along the serene banks of the loch and sheltered by tall trees, look out for the River Horse – a faerie being also known as the Lord of the Lake or the Water King who was known to overturn boats.

 Laggan locks, two locks connecting the Laggan Avenue, a midway point on the Caledonian Canal between Loch Lochy and Loch Oich a splendid part of the canal which enjoys tall trees.

 Thomas Telford artificially raised the level of the loch by many feet to ensure that the loch could become part of Caledonian Canal.
 This loch is rich with a wide variety of fish, amphibians, reptiles, birds and mammals.
 Each autumn the Atlantic salmon migrates from the sea using Loch Oich, Loch Lochy and Loch Ness as their spawning nests.

-Fort Augustus, resting alongside the Caledonian Canal, offers spectacular views along Loch Ness.
-Full of things to see and do with the canal running through it, there is always plenty to see and do here.
+Fort Augustus, resting halfway along the Caledonian Canal, offers spectacular views along Loch Ness.
+Full of things to see and do with the canal running through it, there is always plenty to take the eye here.
 A favourite place to visit is the monumental Benedictine Abbey which was built in 1876.

-This quaint village is also home to the Clansmen Centre, where costumed guards demonstrate 17th century clan weaponry.
+This quaint town is also home to the Clansmen Centre, where costumed guards demonstrate 17th century clan weaponry.
 You can take a tour around the village and spot the many interpretations of Nessie in the sculptures dotted throughout the paths.
-Originally named after St Cummein, the village was renamed after the defeat of the Jacobite uprising in 1715.
+Originally named after St Cummein, the town was renamed after the defeat of the Jacobite uprising in 1715.

 Deeper than the North Sea, said never to freeze and containing more fresh water than all the lakes combined in England and Wales, Loch Ness is believed to be the home of “Nessie” The Scottish Loch Ness monster and Scotland’s greatest legend.